John de Mol Jr.: Endemol

+Utopia

+In January 2014, Endemol launched a new reality TV program called Utopia, featuring 15 people given the aim of building up a new community living on a rural property.

 Talpa Media Holding

-After departing Endemol in 2004, De Mol founded his own television station.
+De Mol founded his own television station.
 The proposed name, Tien (Dutch for 10), was disputed by competitor SBS Broadcasting, owner of the TV10 brand.
 The channel had to launch under the Talpa brand, Latin for mole which translates to mol in Dutch.
 Later the name dispute was ended, which resulted in the rebranding of Talpa to Tien.

 The station scored bad ratings, despite scooping the rights of the Eredivisie football league.
-In 2007 De Mol decided to close down Tien and sold the channel to RTL Nederland, retaining a share in that company.
+In 2007, de Mol decided to close down Tien and sold the channel to RTL Nederland, retaining a share in that company.
 De Mol also sold Radio 538 to RTL Nederland, which he acquired in 2005.
 Talpa remained the name of the holding company managing De Mol's assets and the production company which continued to produce several programmes for the RTL network, including the highly successful Ik Hou van Holland.

 Buying SBS

-In 2011 Talpa worked together with Finnish media conglomerate Sanoma to buy the Dutch activities of SBS Broadcasting from German broadcaster ProSiebenSat.1 Media.
+In 2011, Talpa worked together with Finnish media conglomerate Sanoma to buy the Dutch activities of SBS Broadcasting from German broadcaster ProSiebenSat.1 Media.
 As part of that deal, De Mol sold his shares in RTL Nederland to the RTL Group, retaining the ownership of Radio 538 and its sister stations Radio 10 Gold and SLAM!FM.

 The Voice

-In 2010, a new reality competition series, The Voice of Holland, was launched by De Mol.
+In 2010, a new reality competition series, The Voice of Holland, was launched by de Mol.
 It was a large success in the Netherlands and the formula was sold to several other countries around the globe.
 The Voice (of America) launched on NBC on 27 April 2011 with De Mol and Mark Burnett as executive producers.
 In The Voice, the singing auditions are 'blind': the jury is turned with their back to the competitors.
 Once having 'selected' by pushing a button, the juror turns towards the competitor.
-This concept, the creation of De Mol and Dutch singer Roel van Velzen, makes it "all about the voice."
-After these blind auditions, the coaches will train their competitors through knock-out battles and public voting rounds until there is one competitor left, who will be named as 'The Voice'.
+This concept, the creation of De Mol and Dutch singer VanVelzen, makes it "all about the voice."
+After these blind auditions, the coaches train their competitors through knock-out battles and public voting rounds until there is one competitor left, who will be named as 'The Voice'.

 Personal life

 De Mol was formerly married to singer and actress Willeke Alberti.
 The actor Johnny de Mol is their son.
 From 1980 to 1984, Luv' singer Marga Scheide was his partner.
 Outside of television, De Mol controls a large private equity fund which, at one time, owned significant shares of car manufacturer Spyker Cars and telecommunications company Versatel.
-John's sister, broadcaster and actress Linda de Mol, presents or appears in, some of Endemol's programmes, including the original Dutch version of Deal or No Deal, Miljoenenjacht (Hunt for Millions).
+John's sister, broadcaster and actress Linda de Mol, presents or appears in some of Endemol's programmes, including the original Dutch version of Deal or No Deal, Miljoenenjacht (Hunt for Millions).